dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Basically you can just execute command to run the compiler to generate some output file from source documents.
 Furthermore you can start the compiler to host a repository or to host a package.

 A **target** is an object which is the reason why you run the compiler.
-May be the output file in format of static link library or dynamic link library vs executable entity.
+May be the output file in format of static link library or dynamic link library or executable entity.
 May be the hosted repository or the hosted package.

 ### 2.1.1.
 Auto